Skaruts/gd_dr_template_project/README.md

 - properties that are string values cannot be empty strings in DR. The usual convention is to use a `-` to represent "no-value".
 Your import code should account for that, if necessary.

 - colors are always represented with floats, so they must contain decimal numbers in order for FuncGodot to recognize that they are floats.
-I.e., never do `1 0 1`, always do `1.0 0.0 1.0` (or just use the color picker, which does it for you).
+I.e., never do `1 0 1`, always do `1.0 0.0 1.0` (or just use the color picker in DR, which does it for you).

 - you need separate 3D models for DR and your game, since DR uses a different 3D orientation, and only works with `.obj`, `.lwo` or `.ase` formats.